15 Breakfast Foods You Probably Should Try to Avoid

 Bacon and sausage

-Here’s a statistic that’s hard to digest: every 1.8 ounces of processed meat you eat raises your risk for heart disease by 42 percent and your risk for type 2 diabetes by 19 percent, according to Harvard researchers.
+Here’s a statistic that’s hard to digest: every additional 1.8 ounces of processed meat you eat daily could raise your risk for heart disease and type 2 diabetes over time, according to Harvard researchers.
 Batayneh suggests you “save these breakfast meats for special occasions, like a family brunch.”
 If you do indulge, make sure the rest of your breakfast includes healthy ingredients.
 If you eat this one breakfast, you’ll keep burning calories all day long.

 Store bought breakfast sandwiches